 Please note that tuition and fees, housing (for on-campus residents) and board (for students with meal plans) are the only costs which are paid directly to Pratt Institute.
 Books and supplies and personal costs will vary for each student and are estimates only.
 The undergraduate cost of attendance is found below in pdf format.
 More detail on tuition and fees and other costs may be found online.

 Net Price Calculator

-Pratt Institute is pleased to provide a Freshman and Transfer calculator.
+Pratt Institute is pleased to provide a Freshman Calculator and Transfer Calculator.
 These calculators may be helpful as you work to determine the cost of your education, as well as provide an estimate of the scholarships and other financial aid options you may be able to receive from Pratt Institute.
 Both Freshman and Transfer calculators cannot be used by international students.

 Freshman Net Price Calculator

-Estimate your merit scholarship and financial aid awards using our Net Price Calculator below.
+Estimate your merit scholarship and financial aid awards using our Freshman Net Price Calculator.
 You will be asked to estimate your portfolio ranking as well as stating your GPA and test scores.
 You may try putting in different rankings to see how they change your scholarship.
 To fill out the financial aid part of the calculator, you may need to have a parent present as there are questions about your income.
 This calculator is only for US citizens and permanent residents.

 |File Name||File Size|